averyhiebert/cellerity/README.md

 GitHub and run `npm install` in the project's root directory to install the dev dependencies.

-## Usage
+## Documentation
+Auto-generated documentation for the public API can be found in the `docs` directory.

+If you have cloned the repository and installed the dev dependencies, you can build the documentation by running `npm run documentation`.

-An example using the LifelikeAutomaton class to run Conway's Game of Life in the console is provided.
-You can also pass a rule in the "B/S" format (e.g. "B3/S23" for Life) as the first argument to view an automaton other than Life.
+To demonstrate usage, an example using the LifelikeAutomaton class to run Conway's Game of Life in the console is provided.
+You can also pass a rule in the "B/S" format
+(e.g. "B3/S23" for Life) as the first argument to view an automaton other than Life.
 The script is located at `examples/runlife.js`.

-More usage examples will be provided eventually.
-In the mean time, you can view the API documentation to understand the usage of the Automaton class.

 ## Browser Support
 If you have cloned the repository and installed the dev dependencies,